DuyDoanLearning/stock_market_prediction_MachineLearning_and_LSTM/README.md

 - Use the natural logarithm of return and differencing
 ![](https://github.com/DuyDoanLearning/stock_market_prediction_MachineLearning_and_LSTM/blob/Stock-Prediction/Images/result_img_coint_prediction.png)

-The error is deficient, and the result nearly fits 100% with a very small error:
+The error is deficient, and the result nearly fits 100% with a minimal error:
 ![](https://github.com/DuyDoanLearning/stock_market_prediction_MachineLearning_and_LSTM/blob/Stock-Prediction/Images/results_table_log_diff%20version.png)

-This proved that the Engle-Granger models in predicting the delta of the target variable can be achieved through the delta of predictors and its' coefficient.
+This proved that the Engle-Granger models in predicting the delta of the target variable could be achieved through the delta of predictors and its' coefficient.

 ## Results of DL models
 LSTM models do not work well due to being too complicated, while the long-run relationship between cointegrated variables is simple and linear.
-Furthermore, adding more global financial market variables will not improve the model performance but worsen it it.
+Furthermore, adding more global financial market variables will not improve the model performance but worsen it.

 - Univariate predictions:
 ![](https://github.com/DuyDoanLearning/stock_market_prediction_MachineLearning_and_LSTM/blob/Stock-Prediction/Images/results_lstm_uni.png)